dong-hao/occam1dmt/README.md

 ```

 ## UNITS
 The internal scale here is log10(Ohmm) - instead of linear scale for both resistivity and apparent resistivity.
-The layer depth is in (linear) metres, while the impedance phase is in degrees.
+The layer depth is in (linear) metres, while the impedance phase is in rads.

 ## ERRORS
 Currently the internal error here is standard deviation.